strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/vm-deployment.md

 ## Install a database

 The following example shows how to create a managed database on each of the platforms.
 It is also possible to host your own database directly on your virtual machine.

 :::: tabs card

 ::: tab AWS

-1. Navigate to the AWS RDS Service: In the top menu, click on Services and do a search for rds, click on RDS, Managed Relational Database Service.
+1. Navigate to the AWS RDS Service: In the top menu, click on Services and do a search for `rds`, click on RDS, Managed Relational Database Service.

-2. Select your region: In the top menu bar, select the region that is the same as the EC2 instance, e.g. EU (Paris) or US East (N. Virgina).
+2. Select the same region as the EC2 instance, e.g. EU (Paris) or US East (N. Virgina).

 #3.
 Create the database: Click the orange Create database button.
-Follow these steps to complete installation of a PostgreSQL database:
+Follow these steps to complete installation of a MariaDB database:

 <!--update pg version here and rewrite this section-->
-Engine Options: Click on PostgreSQL, version PostgreSQL 10.x-R1
+Engine Options: Click MariaDB version 10.6.10
 Templates: Click on Free Tier.
 Settings
 DB instance identifier Give a name to your database, e.g. strapi-database